 - Storage: 1 TB SSD

-- Screen: 16-inch 2.5K display, 120Hz
+- Screen: 16-inch 2.5K display (120Hz)

-1. Apple MacBook Pro 14-inch (M5 Pro)
+1. Apple MacBook Pro 14-inch (M5 Pro, 2026 Edition)

-- CPU / Processor: Apple M5 Pro chip
+- CPU / Processor: Apple M5 Pro (12-core CPU / 18-core GPU)

-- RAM: 24 GB or 36 GB unified memory
+- RAM: 24 GB unified memory (minimum for Pro)

-- Screen: Liquid Retina XDR with ProMotion
+- Screen: 14.2-inch Liquid Retina XDR (120Hz ProMotion)

 2. ASUS ROG Zephyrus G14